So, if I could go back here are some of the most important things I would like to tell my younger self:

 As I’m looking back with much joy and sometimes with much regret, I want to share with you some of the things I wished someone would have told me or even more so that I might have listened when they did tell me.

 It is interesting how the majority of these words of wisdom are based on the truths of God’s Word – they are timeless and perfect.

-How I wish this one would have been grasped early and I am still learning daily to grasp it.
-Don't compare yourself to others – ever – be content with who God created you to be.
+How I wish this one would have been grasped early, and I am still learning daily to understand it.
+Don’t compare yourself to others – ever – be content with who God created you to be.
 God created you with your likes, preferences, and quirks that no one else has.
 Remember to live your life pleasing the Lord and not man.
-When we fear man, we give others the power over us to tell us how to think, live and what to do.
+When we fear man, we give others the power over us to tell us how to think, live, and what to do.
 God and His ways are better – always.
-Don't change to please others.
-Spend more time studying God's Word, so you are better equipped to live a life that honors and glorifies Him.
+Don’t change to please others.
+Spend more time studying God’s Word, so you are better equipped to live a life that honors and glorifies Him.
 Time in His Word is one area that you can never get enough time with.
 (Proverbs 29:25)

 Learn to give thanks in and through all circumstances.
 Even the difficult trials, these are areas of huge growth and are blessings from the Lord to continue to form you more into His image.
 (1 Thessalonians 5:18)

 Deal with issues and difficulties immediately.
 Don’t let baggage linger.
 Talk with people and resolve any problems or disagreements to the best of your ability.
 (Romans 12:18)

 People will let you down and fail you.
 Everyone has issues – you have issues, and you will let people down.
 There is only One who can meet all your needs.
 Seek Him first in all things.
 (Matthew 6:33, Romans 3:23)